exakat/php-dictionary/dictionary/use.ini.rst

 Use
 ---

-The use operator has three distinct usage.
+The use operator has three distinct usages.

 The use operator allows the import and aliasing of fully qualified names (such as classes, interfaces, constants, ...)  in the current namespace.